ErfanAmKh/CPP-Workshop-Auriga/README.md

 The final project for the 2024 course actually consists of two projects: 1) The implementation of the game **"Ludo"**; 2) The implementation of two **machine learning** algorithms(Genetic Algorithm & Linear Regression)

 Unlike some educational workshops where the content is repeated each year like an open-loop system, we made an effort to improve the structure of the second-year curriculum based on feedback from the first year and to keep ourselves up-to-date.
-( If this process continues for a hundred years, we will still follow the same approach. :) )
+( If this process continues for a hundred years, we will still follow the same closed-loop approach. :) )

 As a result, the problems and projects from the first and second years are certainly not identical.
 Additionally, some topics were added to the course content in the second year.
 Therefore, problem-solving enthusiasts are encouraged to review the problems and projects from both years.